MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/basic-regex-class.md

 ### <a name="remarks"></a>Açıklamalar

-Şablon parametresi için bir eş anlamlı türüdür `Elem`.
+Şablon parametresi için bir eşanlamlı türüdür *Elem*.

 ### <a name="example"></a>Örnek